waffle-iron/bands-nearby/README.md

 ### Customizing the Dataset

-Contributors can customise Bands Nearby to display data from any venue anywhere in the world that has a website that can be scraped.
+Contributors can customise Bands Nearby to display data from any venue  in the world as long as it has a website that can be scraped.

 The node scraping task is designed so additional venues can be added easily.
 To add new venues, write a web scraper that returns an array of objects with the following properties: